What's the Best Latex Mattress for the Money?

 How to get the best latex mattress for the money

-Here are four questions to ask while shopping to make sure that you're getting the most for your money.
+Here are three questions to ask while shopping to make sure that you're getting the most for your money.

 Is the latex all natural or synthetic?
 One appeal of natural latex is that it's free of potential chemical irritants.
 That makes it a good choice if you have allergies or chemical sensitivities.
 It's better for the earth, too, because as a natural material latex is sustainable and biodegradable.